technicated/swift-evolution/proposals/YYYY-variadic-generics.md

 }
 ```

-Before showing more examples, we should see how the compiler shows the type of a Variadic Type (beware, not a Variadic Generic Type!).
+Before showing more examples, we should see how the compiler shows the type of a Variadic Type (beware, not a Variadic Generic Type!
+We already addressed that in a previous section).
 Printing the type of a Variadic Type gives the following output:

 `variadic <list of bound values>`.